OpenUpSA/ccij-water-search/site/README.md

 To update client side portions of the static website e.g. to add new UI, pages etc. edit non-data `/site` files .e.g `/site/src/index.html`.

 To run it locally run `yarn start` in the `/site` directory and then go to `http://localhost:1234`

-Data files should not be updated manually in `/site` as the `/nlp` scripts may overwrite any changes you make.